pewaru-333/HoYoLAB-daily-marks/README.md

     "honkai_3": False,
     "tears_of_themis": False,
     "zenless_zone_zero": False,
-    "account_name": "Your account name (can be anything at all)" }
+    "account_name": "Your account name (can be anything at all)", "locale": "Prefer to use two lowercase letters locale (for example: ru)" }
 ```